 The user interface is clean, with mailboxes, folders, and accounts accessed via the sidebar.
 Messages are presented as threaded conversations that are separated by subject.
 Unified mailboxes let you see all of your incoming, sent, and draft mail in a single list by default, or you can pick specific mailboxes if you prefer.

 One standout feature is the inclusion of smart mailboxes that filter your mail based on rules of your choosing.
-Head to Mailbox > New Smart Mailbox to define the criteria by which you want to filter your messages (e.g., unread messages, mail with attachments, or messages you never responded to).
+Head to Mailbox > New Smart Mailbox to define the criteria by which you want to filter your messages (e.g., unread messages, mail with attachments, mail from a specific person, messages you never responded to, or some combination of all of the above).
 You can then quickly access your filters via the sidebar beneath the Smart Mailboxes heading.

 There are plenty of other bells and whistles too.
 Handoff with iOS allows you to seamlessly pick up where you left off on your mobile device, and Mail Drop uploads large attachments to iCloud for easier sharing.
 This is a solid email client, and you already have it.
-Most users should check it out first.
+Most users should check it out first, unless you know for sure that you need some other specific features.

 Best Mac email client for a feature-rich alternative to Apple Mail